 Abnormal somatic cell function, arising from damaged DNA, may lead to cancer in the tissue or organ of the exposed individual.
 Cancer results from uncontrolled cell division and proliferation.
 When this occurs, it often happens that the daughter cells (the result of cell division) divide before reaching their mature state.
 The result then is an ever increasing number of cells that have no beneficial function to the body, yet are absorbing body nutrition.
-Whether cancer is fatal or not depends on the tissue in which it is located, how rapidly it grows, and how soon it is detected.
+Most cancers are curable if detected and treated at their early stages.
+If the spread is not controlled, the disease will follow the natural course, which is fatal.
+Therefore, all untreated cancers, or cancers for which a cure is not possible will result in death.
+However, if the cancer is curable and is treated, the natural course will not be followed and the outcome of the disease will not be fatal.